CoreyC315/Azure-Temp-Reader/Documentation/Part 2 - Azure Functionality/readme.md

-# First lets make a Function App
+# First lets make an Event Hub

 I prefer to make it through VS codes portal becuase it sets up a template that will help us later